Need to know

 If you get hot while you sleep and you're looking for a mattress that will keep you cool, you may be wowed by the various claims made by many mattress manufacturers.

-Unfortunately, in the past, CHOICE experts have consistently found that mattresses claimed to be better for 'hot' sleepers haven't differentiated themselves in this test enough to live up to those claims – most returned results of 'medium-warm'.
+In the past, CHOICE experts have consistently found that mattresses said to be better for 'hot' sleepers haven't differentiated themselves in our test enough to live up to those claims – most returned results of 'medium-warm'.

 In the past, warming or cooling claims in advertising didn't stack up, but now we're seeing more variety in this area